La Società Mutuo Accorso Serradifalco

 .

 Gaetano's (left) and Guy Jr,'s membership certificates.
 On Gaetano's, the term "fu Gaetano" means "son of the late Gaetano", and on Guy Jr.'s, the term "di Gaetano" means "son of Gaetano".
 The woman's figure on the left represents "Italia" (Italy) and that on the right represents "Columbia" (America).
 In the group photo below, taken at an annual outing of the Società, two young ladies can be seen in the front row, in costumes representing the figures on the certificates.
-The red shield with the white "Cross of St. George" represents Piemonte, or Piedmont, which was considered the springboard of the unification of Italy (including Sicily) in 1859-1861.
+The red shield with the white "Cross of St. George" represents Piemonte, or Piedmont, which was the seat of the King of Savoy before the Kingdom of the Two Sicilies, extending from Naples south including the island of Sicily, was captured from the Bourbons by Garibaldi to help form "Italy" in 1861.

 .